 Too Much vs. Al Snow & Head

-The stipulation here was that Snow, the former Avatar and Leif Cassidy (acknowledged on the air), wanted his job back with the WWF, but by this point, he had lost his mind and began talking to a mannequin head called, erm, Head.
+The stipulation here was that Snow, the former Avatar and Leif Cassidy (acknowledged on the air), wanted his job back with the WWF, but by the time of King Of The Ring 1998, he had lost his mind and began talking to a mannequin head called, erm, Head.
 If he and his “partner” won, he would become a part of the roster, but if he lost, he was done.
 Brian Christopher and Scott Taylor had yet to become their hip-hop dancing selves, so this seemed to be a lay-up for Al to overcome the odds.
 But not with Jerry Lawler as referee, who helped his son (teased but not yet truly confirmed on television) to pin the mannequin by placing a bottle of Head & Shoulders underneath said item, thus meaning that Snow had lost.
 I don’t care what anybody says, this finish tickled me.
 Snow was back by September anyway, so it’s not like this harmed him in the long run.

 X-Pac vs. Owen Hart